niHonkage/DocsLearning/en/learn-more/faq/use-llms-faq.md

 ### 22. How to set an application I created as an application template?

 This feature provides application templates for cloud version users to reference, and currently does not support setting your created applications as templates.
 If you use the cloud version, you can **Add to Workspace** or **Customize** it to become your own application.
-If you use the community version and need to create more application templates for your team, you can contact our commercialization team for paid technical support: `business@dify.ai`.
+If you use the community version and need to create more application templates for your team, you can contact our commercialization team for paid technical support: `business@fusionworks.ai`.